gopimn/artLabs/README.md

 # Leuco classifier

-This is my attempt to do a leucocite clasifier
+This is my attempt to do a leucocite clasifier, from blood smear pictures.

 # Refs